-- 7. Replace the cooling shroud and computer cover, and then reconnect the computer and peripherals to their AC power sources and turn them on. - 8.
+- 7. Close the computer doors, and then reconnect the computer and peripherals to their AC power sources and turn them on. - 8.
 Install the RAID software.

 For details, refer to the RAID controller documentation.

 Replacing the Battery

 The system battery maintains system configuration, date, and time information in a special section of memory when you turn off the system.
 The operating life of the battery ranges from 2 to 5 years, depending on how you use the system (for example, if you keep the system on most of the time, the battery gets little use and thus lasts longer).
 You may need to replace the battery if an incorrect time or date is displayed during the boot routine along with the following or similar message: